microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_postgres_terraform/_index.md

 To completely delete the environment, follow the below steps.

-* Delete any Database resources (e.g. SQL Managed Instance, PostgreSQL Hyperscale), followed by the Data Controller Resource from the Azure Resource Group (i.e. via the Portal)
+* Delete any Database resources (e.g. SQL Managed Instance, PostgreSQL), followed by the Data Controller Resource from the Azure Resource Group (i.e. via the Portal)
 * Delete any remaining resources (Custom Location, Kubernetes - Azure Arc) from the Azure Resource Group (i.e. via the Portal)
 * Use terraform to delete all of the AWS resources as well as the Azure resource group. **The `terraform destroy` run time is approximately ~5-6min long**.